mitrandatastat/gendergap/README.md

 ### Technical Writeup ###

-Please refer to the approprite portion of the portfolio section to get the detailed project write up.
+Please refer to the approprite portion of the portfolio section to get the [**Detailed Project Writeup**](https://portfolio.mshah.info/gender-gap-in-college-degrees/).

 ### Code Explanation ###